 We went to sleep.
 You would maybe think, that sleeping on a sand dune is comfortable.
 Well, it is not.
 Sand has always some bumps somewhere and you end up waking up every now and then because some part of your back is hurting like crazy.
 And also, the fine sand gets everywhere!

 So came the morning and time to crawl out of the tent.
 It is particularly pleasant thing to do, when you see a beach opening up in front of your porch.
 It was early, no wind but lovely sunshine.
 Warm morning was promising a nice breeze towards the afternoon.
-Before that, we packed our camp and headed for berry bushes.
+Before that, we packed our camp and headed for berry bushes to pick some wild sea buckthorns – massive mistake, their spikes rip your skin to pieces!

-In between here came maybe the biggest surprise in the life of the Waffle so far.
-I had been planning on a small surprise for him for his birthday, terribly late already and everything, but still.
+In between the bush came maybe the biggest surprise in the life of Waffle so far.
+I had been planning on a small surprise for him for his birthday.
+It was terribly late already and everything, but still.
 I had given him some small hints, like that it was related to an activity and begins with the letter A. Suddenly, that morning, he started guessing a bit more.
 “Is it related to buggying?
 Does it cost more than 100€?
 Are the other letters a P and an X?”

-Well, yes.
-I had bought him an Apexx kite buggy.
+Well, yes, to all of the above.
+I had secretly gone and bought him an Apexx kite buggy.
 Until then I had been thinking, that it was just a regular, a bit better than average, buggy.
 I had been wrong.
 So wrong.

 I am slightly afraid about what is going to happen, when Waffle is finally able to hop onto a buggy, that actually moves somewhere and in which he is actually locked safely into the seat.
 He is planning on starting to fly with the buggy.
 Insane?
 Yes.